anautonell/emasuriano.github.io/src/pages/articles/Graphql/index.md

 #### GraphQL Schema

-As we saw the schema is where we defined the structure for our GraphQL server.
-When we called `makeExecutableSchema` we should send all the Type Definitions (QueryType, ObjectType, MutationType, etc.) of our server and also them respective resolvers.
+As we know the schema is where we defined the structure for our GraphQL server.
+When we called `makeExecutableSchema` we should send all the Type Definitions (`QueryType`, `ObjectType`, `MutationType`, etc.) of our server and also their respective resolvers.

 Inside `typeDefs` I defined:

 * `Gnome`: This is the `ObjectType` to represent the Gnome entity inside the server, it stores all the relevant information for a gnome and will be the object sent to the client.
 * Queries:
 * `allGnomes`: receives the criteria for filtering the gnomes (name and an array of professions) and will return an array of `Gnomes`.
 * `gnome`: receives an id (Mandatory field) and returns the `Gnome` with that Id.

 Each of the fields inside the `Gnome` ObjectType are resolved automatically when the key of the object returned by the service matched, except for friends!
 If you take a look inside the resolver, you'll see that `Gnome` redefined the function of getting Gnome friends, this is super useful because we can modify the data that comes from the server in a really easy way :smiley: